Nexenta/edgex_pyconnector/README.md

 ```
 Edit the file ~/.s3edgex, and add your ACCESS and SECRET Keys for S3 store access
 Once you have added the S3 store configurations, check that they are available
+There is sample file under s3edgex/dot.s3edgex.sample in this git repo .
+Please use it as an example.

 ```
 s3edgex store list
 ```